World's Strongest Man: 2000s

-Following the split of IFSA and WSM, most of the athletes would stick with IFSA.
-Pudzianowski was, in fact, the only athlete from the 2004 contest to compete at WSM in 2005.
-He would win the contest with an event to spare ahead of runner up Jesse Marunde, who with 3rd place Dominic Filiou became the first non-Europeans to reach the podium of WSM since O.D.
+Following the split of IFSA and WSM, most of the athletes stayed with IFSA.
+Pudzianowski was the only athlete from the 2004 contest to compete at WSM in 2005.
+He won the contest with an event to spare ahead of runner up Jesse Marunde, who with third place Dominic Filiou became the first non-Europeans to reach the podium of WSM since O.D.
 Wilson in 1990.

 The 2006 competition ended in dramatic fashion: in the final, Mariusz Pudzianowski started well by coming tied-1st in the Deadlift and winning the Power Stairs easily; but by then winning the last 5 events in a row, Phil Pfister edged out the Pole in the final event, the Atlas stones.
 Pfister became the first American to win the competition since 1982, and the first American ever to win the competition outside the United States.

 Pudzianowski regained his crown in 2007, winning the contest with an event to spare.
 Fellow Pole Sebastian Wenta claimed 2nd place, with Britain's Terry Hollands rounding out the podium.

-In 2008, Derek Poundstone had a large lead over Mariusz Pudzianowski after 3 events but Pudzianowski tied the Deadlift event for first place and then won the crucial Plane Pull to narrow the gap.
+In 2008, Derek Poundstone had a large lead over Mariusz Pudzianowski after three events but Pudzianowski tied the Deadlift event for first place and then won the crucial Plane Pull to narrow the gap.
 Pudzianowski and Poundstone then battled for the title of World's Strongest Man in the last event, the Atlas Stones.
 Pudzianowski blistered through the event and was able to keep pace with the heavier Poundstone.
 On the final stone, Pudzianowski was able to capitalize on Poundstone's drop and clinched his fifth title.

-In 2009, the long-running IFSA/WSM split had ended resulting in finally having all of the top strongmen from around the world all in the same contest.
-Two-time IFSA World Champion Žydrūnas Savickas would return to the contest after 5 years, and claimed his first WSM title, with defending champion Mariusz coming in second in his final ever WSM contest.
+In 2009, the long-running IFSA/WSM split had ended, resulting in finally having all of the top strongmen from around the world compete in the same contest.
+Two-time IFSA World Champion Žydrūnas Savickas returned to the contest after 5 years and claimed his first WSM title, with defending champion Mariusz Pudzianowski coming in second in his final ever WSM contest.
 Another up and comer Brian Shaw placed third.